DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

-The fair Atomic Swap Smart Contract should follows the syntax and semantics of the stateful smart contract in Ethereum, with hash locks support and time locks support.
+The Atomic Swap-based American Call Option Smart Contract should follows the syntax and semantics of the stateful smart contract in Ethereum, with hash locks support and time locks support.

 ### Definitions